-The NRC staff is currently developing guidance, including a Standard Review Plan (SRP), a final Regulatory Guide for implementing the requirements of 10 CFR Subpart E (RegGuide) and the DandD Screen software for use by NRC in reviewing and evaluating plans and information submitted by licensees to support the decommissioning of nuclear facilities.
+The NRC staff is currently developing guidance, including a Standard Review Plan (SRP) and the DandD Screen software for use by NRC in reviewing and evaluating plans and information submitted by licensees to support the decommissioning of nuclear facilities.
 This guidance will be used by NRC staff and all NRC licensees decommissioning their facilities to determine if the decommissioning can be accomplished safely and if site meets the NRC's requirements for license termination.

 The SRP will enable NRC staff to evaluate information submitted by licensees in a timely, efficient and consistent manner, to determine if the decommissioning can be conducted such that the public health and safety is protected and the facility can be released in accordance with NRC's requirements.
-The SRP will provide NRC staff with a description of the contents of specific decommissioning plan and modules, as well as evaluation and acceptance criteria for use in reviewing decommissioning plans and other information submitted by licensees to demonstrate that their facility is suitable for release in accordance with NRC requirements.
-The SRP will also be used by the NRC staff to evaluate the information contained in the LTP
+The SRP will provide NRC staff with a description of the contents of specific decommissioning plan modules, as well as evaluation and acceptance criteria for use in reviewing decommissioning plans and other information submitted by licensees to demonstrate that their facility is suitable for release in accordance with NRC requirements.
+The SRP will also be used by the NRC staff to evaluate the information contained in the LTP site to annual dose, in a way consistent with both 10 CFR Part 20 and the corresponding implementation guidance described above.